Work forgets between moments of attention.

 Where do you start?

-I want to install this with my team.
+I want to see if this might help my team.

 I want to start with my own work.